Penn-Birmingham Transatlantic Fellowship Program: 2022-2023 Fellows

 Eric holds a M.A. from the Latin American, Caribbean, and Latina/o Studies Department at the University at Albany.
 Eric earned an Honorable Mention for the 2021 Ford Foundation Dissertation Fellowship.
 Prior to his academic experience, he worked with disconnected youth of color in the Washington DC area for seven years.

-Briana Nichols is a joint Ph.D. candidate in the Graduate School of Education and the department of Anthropology at the University of Pennsylvania.
+Briana Nichols received a joint Ph.D. from the Graduate School of Education and the department of Anthropology at the University of Pennsylvania.
+She is currently a postdoctoral fellow with the Center for Latin American Studies at Rutgers University.
 Departing from scholarship that focuses on future-making in terms of youth mobility, her work centers on youth living in communities of extensive migration who fight for non-migratory futures.
 Specifically, she examines the intersection between transnational development, international migration, and indigenous youth future-making in Guatemala.
 Broadly, Briana’s interests include diasporic social and political formations, affect, gender, and youth futures.
 Her research has been generously supported by a NAEd/Spencer Foundation Fellowship as well as a University of California Irvine Global Studies fellowship, and her can be found in Language & Communication, the Journal of Ethnic and Migration Studies, Ethnologies, and VOLUTNAS: International Journal of Voluntary and Nonprofit Organizations.
 As well as the public facing Center For Migration Studies New York, Anthropology News and Youth Circulations.

 Loïc Pignolo is a PhD student and a teaching assistant at the department of sociology of the University of Geneva, Switzerland.
 In his research, he investigates two informal economic activities in Geneva, namely the dealing of cannabis in the streets and the domestic cleaning for private households.
 Based on qualitative data, Loïc seeks to understand how economic actors manage to make transactions despite the illegalization of their activities.
 Moreover, as most of the workers in question are irregular migrants, one of the research goals is to analyze their agency and their experience of ‘undocumentedness’ within those economies.
 Currently, Loïc is a visiting academic at IRiS, at the University of Birmingham.